F19

 • Replace motor: Remove mounting screws, withdraw the motor, and install a new DeLonghi convection fan motor.
 Ensure the fan blade is correctly oriented and secured.

-• Control board check: If the motor is good but never receives power, the fan relay or control board may be faulty and require professional replacement.
+• Control board check: If the motor is functional but never receives power, the fan relay or control board may be faulty and require professional replacement.

 Advertisements